 01Create A Positive Impact

 We began with a property in the heart of Kitsilano that was in need of an update.
 1995 Cypress Street is a small building on the corner of Cypress and West 4th Avenue.
 The property stands on one of the busiest shopping thoroughfares in Vancouver, but had fallen into disrepair.
 By upgrading the ground level retail space with fresh paint and a patio, and renovating the apartments above, we were able to give the building a new lease on life.
 The location attracted Tractor, an innovative restaurant that quickly became a favourite among locals.
 This positive change encouraged us to continue.

 02Acquire Unique Properties

 In Mount Pleasant we identified other properties that needed similar attention and care.
 123 West 7th Avenue was a rundown space with beautiful wood beam architecture and great potential.
 Located across from Jonathan Rogers Park, and near a number of Vancouver tech startups, this building was perfectly located for office or manufacturing space.
 We upgraded with new windows and lowered the floors to increase ceiling height.
-It is now the headquarters for Kit and Ace, a rapidly growing, Vancouver-based clothing company that attracts many young professionals to the city.
+This beautiful property is now home to Atomic Comics, the perfect tenant to showcase the artistic capabilities the space has to offer.

 03Spaces That Make Sense

 We are passionate about spaces that create potential for communities.
 At 895 East Hastings in Strathcona, we found a property on a prominent corner.
 It had good visibility and the opportunity to become a stand-out space in the neighbourhood.
 During renovation, we found structural wood architecture behind the drywall, which we restored to showcase the building’s character.
 The updated space, located close to Chinatown, Railtown and Gastown, attracted Strathcona Beer Co., a brewery enriching the craft brew market in Vancouver.